apache/calcite/site/_docs/avatica_json_reference.md

 `sql` (required string) A SQL statement

 `maxRowCount` (required long) The maximum number of rows returned in the response.

+### RollbackRequest

+{% highlight json %}
+{
+  "request": "rollback",
+  "connectionId": "000000-0000-0000-00000000"
+}
+{% endhighlight %}

+`connectionId` (required string) The identifier for the connection on which to invoke rollback.

 ### SchemasRequest